Zach Johnson: Personal life

-Foundation

 The Zach Johnson Foundation is dedicated to helping children and their families in Cedar Rapids, Iowa.
 One program created by Johnson and his wife Kim helped to raise $700,000 for community agencies serving children in need.
 He has stated: "This Foundation will fulfill a dream of mine and Kim's to give back to Cedar Rapids in a long-lasting, meaningful way."